 In a Rush?
 Sameday, Next Day & Weekend Delivery Available

 Bring up lifting equipment, and a whole new set of rules and regulations kick in.
 It’s not just heavy cranes and forklifts that fall under the Lifting Operations and Lifting Equipment Regulations (LOLER), but all equipment used for lifting any weight.
-With this in mind, it is highly important that you choose the right equipment for the lift involved.
+With this in mind, it is highly important that you choose the right lifting equipment for the lift involved.

 Lift Shaft Towers

-In retrospect, probably not what you would initially consider as lifting equipment, although it is designed to carry the weight of an employee and materials.
+In retrospect, probably not what you would initially consider as a type of lifting equipment, although it is designed to carry the weight of an employee and materials.
 Lift shaft towers are lightweight aluminium scaffolding towers popular with maintenance crews for those high painting and repair/renew jobs where the alternative would be a ladder.
 Towers should only be erected by a competent person using the PASMA code of practice.

 Manually operated chain blocks are available with a lifting capability of up to 20 tonnes, although 1 to 10 tonne lifts are the most popular.
 They are a favourite with car and truck workshops, where they can be used by one person for engine, gearbox, or other heavy weight lifting.
 They can also be used on construction sites and for positioning or servicing heavy engineering machinery such as lathes and milling machines.
 Electric versions are also available with a safe working load (swl) capability of 500kg to 3000kg.